 Each document is custom prepared specifically for each transaction.

-We prepare the above-referenced documents for a fixed fee of $1,999 if your transaction is $1,000,000 or less.
-If your transaction exceeds that amount, the fee is an additional $999 for each million dollars of purchase price.
+We prepare the above-referenced documents for a fixed fee of $2,997 if your transaction is $1,000,000 or less.
+If your transaction exceeds that amount, the fee is an additional $999 for each million dollars or portion thereof of purchase price.

 The fixed fee includes unlimited consultations and telephone calls at no additional charge up to the delivery of the first draft of all the documents.
 The fixed fee also includes up to one hour (at no charge) of additional time after delivery of the documents for conferences, negotiations with the other side and changes to the documents.